 Garbage Management Plan (GMP)

-A Garbage Management Plan details procedures for collecting, processing, stowing, and disposing the garbage on board ships.
-The plan also mentions designated person who is in charge of carrying out the plan.
+A Garbage Management Plan details procedures for collecting, processing, stowing, and disposing of the garbage onboard ships.
+The plan also mentions a designated person who is in charge of carrying out the plan.

 Garbage Record Book

 The Garbage Record Book consists of all the entries that are to be made while disposing or discharging garbage.

 All the ships which are ≥400 GT or certified to carry 15 or more persons, and fixed and floating platforms must carry a garbage record book.

 The Ships under appendix II of MARPOL Annex V now needs to carry two garbage record book:

 - Part I for all garbage other than cargo residues, applicable to all ships